mfuentesg/flagstruct/README.md

 * `string`
 * `interface{}`
 * `time.Duration`, using the [`time.ParseDuration()` format](http://golang.org/pkg/time/#ParseDuration)
-* Types those implement a `Decoder` interface
+* Custom types (those types must implement the `flagstruct.Decoder` interface)

 ## Custom `Decoder`

-If you want a field to be decoded with custom behavior, you may implement the interface `Decoder` for the filed type.
+if you want that a field use a custom decoder, you may implement the `Decoder` interface.

-`Decoder` is the interface implemented by an object that can decode an argument string representation of itself.
+> `Decoder` is the interface implemented by an object, that can decode an argument string representation of itself.

 ```go
 type Config struct {